 If a nonselectable shapetext mode is used, the font file itself is not written out.

 If a selectable shapetext mode is used, an additional layer of invisible text is written out for selection purposes and the font file is written out.

 Where fonts are shared between multiple pages, BuildVu will write out one copy of the font.
-If BuildVu writes out multiple font files with similar names it is because PDF files can store different versions of fonts with the same name or because the font maps multiple glyphs to the same extraction value.
+If BuildVu writes out multiple font files with similar names it is because the PDF file stores different versions of the font with the same name or because the font maps multiple glyphs to the same extraction value.

 If a font is not embedded then BuildVu will substitute for one of the following open source fonts stored within the software.
 This ensures a consistent appearance across devices and avoids any copyright issues related to copying system fonts.

 - Noto Sans Condensed